SOLVED: HP Envy printer doesn’t print after Windows 10 upgrade

 What to do if HP Envy printer won’t print

-If you’re using a HP Envy printer, there’s a chance that it won’t work after the upgrade to Windows 10.
+If you’re using an HP Envy printer, there’s a chance that it won’t work after the upgrade to Windows 10.
 That’s exactly what a lot of HP Envy printers users have reported recently.
-Luckily there’s a solution for this problem, but it requires a few actions from your side.
+Luckily there’s a solution to this problem, but it requires a few actions from your side.

-As you probably noticed, most of the problems appearing on Windows 10 after upgrade are drivers-related, and that’s exactly the case with our HP Envy printers, as well, and Microsoft confirmed that after a lot of users complained about the problem on the company’s Community forums.
+As you probably noticed, most of the problems appearing on Windows 10 after the upgrade are driver-related, and that’s exactly the case with our HP Envy printers, as well, and Microsoft confirmed that after a lot of users complained about the problem on the company’s Community forums.

 CBGrant, a Microsoft employee who reached to complaining users on Community forums explained that that outdated drivers are the problem, and reinstalling the will completely fix the issue, and you’ll be able to do your printing jobs without a problem.

 After upgrading to Windows 10, you may receive a notification that your HP ENVY e-All-in-One printer has failed to install.
 To successfully complete the installation, you must remove and reinstall the software and printer after the Windows 10 upgrade as outlined in the procedures below.